 Representative Client Work

-- In Onley v.
-Whitby, assisted in achieving a denial of liability in an occupiers’ liability trial where “foreseeability” of electrical shock was a central issue.
+In Onley v.
+Whitby, which was upheld on appeal (2020) ONCA 774 with leave denied by the Supreme Court of Canada, assisted in achieving a denial of liability in an occupiers’ liability trial where “foreseeability” of electrical shock was a central issue.
 Led the damages portion of the trial, where Court denied any assessment for economic losses.

-- Acted as counsel for the City of Toronto in the successful defence of a sidewalk slip and fall action.
+Counsel for the City of Toronto in the successful defence of a sidewalk slip and fall action: Swani v.
+City of Toronto, 2018 ONSC 7804.

-- Led the defence at a jury trial against economic loss claims brought by a Plaintiff who sustained a "hangman" (cervical) fracture, with past and future income losses assessed at under $10,000.00.
+Led the defence at a jury trial against economic loss claims brought by a Plaintiff who sustained a "hangman" (cervical) fracture, with past and future income losses assessed at under $10,000.00: Levshtein v.
+National Car Rental.

-- Successfully extricated a personally named corporate director on summary judgment motion despite allegations of bad faith and fraud.
+- Successfully extricated a personally named corporate director on summary judgment motion despite allegations of bad faith and fraud: Density Group v.
+HK Hotels, 2012 ONSC 3294.

 Legal Qualifications, Bar Admissions and Memberships